alejandraluaces/TIY_Application/source/colophon.md

 ## Code

 ### Build
 This site was created with [Middleman](http://middlemanapp.com) static site generator.
+You can find some additional information in the [readme](https://github.com/alejandraluaces/TIY_Application) for this site.

 For templating, I used Haml and Markdown (depending on page-specific content).
 For styles, I used Sass/SCSS.